How to add your real time heart rate to your stream

 Pulsoid is also compatible with some armbands like Polar OH1 and Scosche Rhythm+.

-If you have an Apple Watch, Wear OS device (Samsung Watch 4, 5, 6, Pixel watch, Mobvoi TicWatch, Fossil, etc.), or some of compatible Fitbit devices you can use them with Pulsoid as well.
+If you have an Apple Watch, Wear OS device (Samsung Watch 4, 5, 6, Pixel watch, Mobvoi TicWatch, Fossil, etc.), or some of the compatible Fitbit devices, you can use them with Pulsoid as well.
 However, we recommend you get a dedicated heart rate monitor for better, more accurate results.
 This is a great way to try out streaming your heart rate with a tool you may already have.

 Let's add your first heart rate widget!